 Action 4 Support aim to demonstrate through its community work that ‘it is not just about money’ and that the concept of fairness, respect, equality and autonomy are real measures that can form the basis of an alternative currency through time exchanges.
 Action 4 Support have been granted £1500 towards the purchase of litter pickers, garden materials, t-shirts for members, a folding table, plastic boxes, and scaffold boards to assist with completing tasks for others.

 AFC Wootton has been granted £500 to go towards their replacement football kit.
-This mens team has been running for over 10 years and aim to give back to the island community by nominating WightAID as their chosen charity to receive donations raised within their years worth of events.
+This mens team have been running for over 10 years and aim to give back to the island community by nominating WightAID as their chosen charity to receive donations raised within their years worth of events.

 Ability for Dogs have been granted £10,000 towards purchasing and training a new assistance dog.
 The charity trains assistance dogs to help young people and children with physical or mental disabilities.
 This is the only charity on the Island that provides this vital service.

 ASPIRE - CREATIVE HUB

 Aspire Creative Hub have been granted £493.08.
 They run Open Mic music nights for aspiring young bands, rehearsal sessions, one to one workshops for people to explore digital music making and Rob da Bank holds a monthly ‘live lounge’ session for teens to create live mixed music.
 With their grant they are able to purchase equipment which will create workbenches in part of their space to be used as a continuous surface for repairs, as well as a recording lamp which will prevent visitors interrupting the live set.